Riley-Py/UWaterloo-Work/EARTH 121/Week 7/Categories of Mineral Resources.md

 - Pressed into sheets (*malleable*) or drawn into wire (*ductile*) without breaking/cracking

 ## Native Metal & Ore
-- *Native metal* - look and behave like metal
+- *Native metal* - look and behave like metal, disengaged from ore
-	-
+- *Ore* - source of mineral/metal in bedrock
-- *Ore* - source of mineral in bedrock
+	- Metal is removed by smelting, and produces a non-metallic residue called slag